 This new approach has important advantages, such as the ability to easily scale the app horizontally.
 However, there are also some new things to keep in mind when developing for this new architecture, in order to prevent performance degradation of the Mendix Client.

-The stateless architecture of Mendix 7 means that all temporary objects are stored in the Mendix Client (browser), instead of in the Mendix Runtime.
+The stateless architecture means that all temporary objects are stored in the Mendix Client (browser), instead of in the Mendix Runtime.
 However, since the objects are used in microflows, the Mendix Runtime will need them to be able to execute a microflow.
 For this reason, the state is transferred by the browser to the server when a request is sent.

 The Mendix Mendix Client that runs in the browser determines which objects are relevant for the current page and microflows you want to execute.
 It does this based on the possibility of retrieving objects from the microflow parameters by following the relations from that object.
 Only objects that can be retrieved are transferred to the server to optimize performance.
 However, since there are many flexible ways to retrieve objects, Mendix must be conservative in this.
 There will often be more objects sent than are strictly necessary to be able to execute a microflow.